eadf/centerline.rs/README.md

 It uses a [segmented voronoi diagram](https://crates.io/crates/boostvoronoi) as a base, then it filters out the 'spiky' bits (green) by comparing the angle between the edge (green), and the input geometry (red) that created it.
 If the angle is close to 90°, it will be ignored.
-Note that the result (blue) technically is not a true centerline after the spikes has been filtered out, but it makes for much cleaner tool-paths etc.
+Note that the result (blue) technically is not a true centerline after the spikes has been filtered out, but it makes for much cleaner tool-paths etc. It also performs a line simplification on the resulting center-line.

 ![unfiltered](unfiltered.png) ![filtered](filtered.png)